fairandsmart/right-consent/_docs/07-context-anatomy.md

 ### Validity date

 Setting the validity date (ISO 8601 duration format) will define how long the Records are valid.
 After that date, the records will be considered OBSOLETE.
-This parameter is mandatory but can appear or not within the Receipts sent to the end-user, depending of the operator choice.
+This parameter is mandatory but can appear or not within the Receipts sent to the end-user, depending on the operator choice.

 ### Elements